 Last time a crisis like that arose, God just summarily executed everybody in the Flood and that was the solution to the problem.
 But He has already told us this time He is not going to do that, He is going to let the problem go on and on until we are just about ready to wipe ourselves off the face of the earth!
 Then He will step in, but by that time He will have a group of people prepared to handle the minds, the attitudes, the psyches of those people who are coming out of that terrible period of time.
 We are going to be prepared because we have gone through, in principle, some of the very problems that these people are going to be facing, only on a much smaller and more moderate scale.

 All that a crisis does is prove the preparation.
-And if we flunk, it shows that we were not ready and when we do those things it is proof that we need to go through it again.
+And if we flunk, it shows that we were not ready.
+When we do those things, it is proof that we need to go through it again.
 I hope that is not discouraging.
 God does not give up.
 If we flunk, He takes us back through it again and again until we finally get through it, then we can go on.
 In the meantime, we have learned a great deal.

 Hebrews 10:32-34 But recall the former days in which, after you were illuminated, you endured a great struggle with sufferings; partly while you were made a spectacle both by reproaches and tribulations, and partly while you became companions of those who were so treated; for you had compassion on me in my chains, and joyfully accepted the plundering of your goods, knowing that you have a better and enduring possession for yourselves in heaven.

 That is why those fifty-six signers of the Declaration did what they did.
-They believed that they would be able to accomplish the liberation of the colonies and so they committed everything to it; they put everything on the line and they lost it, including their lives, but liberty was more to a degree of a kind that perhaps the world has never seen up until this time.
+They believed that they would be able to accomplish the liberation of the colonies and so they committed everything to it; they put everything on the line and they lost it, including their lives, but liberty was born of a degree, of a kind, that perhaps the world has never seen up until this time.

 Hebrews 10:35-36 Therefore do not cast away your confidence, which has great reward.
 For you have need of endurance, so that after you have done the will of God, you may receive the promise.

 It is interesting that the picture in verse 35 is of cowardly men throwing away their shields and running from battle.
-Those signers of the Declaration did not run, they signed it all the way even when they were secure in their prosperity.
+Those signers of the Declaration did not run; they signed it all the way, even when they were secure in their prosperity.
 They had everything to lose, they paid the price, and freedom was born.
 Do you know what that shows?
-That they were prepared to do what they did, and I would not be at all surprised that God brought those men to the fore, and maybe even gave them their wealth and their training in order that Manasseh could break away from Ephraim.
+That they were prepared to do what they did.
+I would not be at all surprised that God brought those men to the fore, and maybe even gave them their wealth and their training, in order that Manasseh could break away from Ephraim.

 The Feast of Tabernacles is a time of rejuvenation, of reorientation, of rededication.
-It is a time to get us all headed in the same direction in God's work and God's work, according to Psalms 74:12, is that He is "working salvation in all of the earth.”
+It is a time to get us all headed in the same direction as God's work, and God's work, according to Psalm 74:12, is that He is "working salvation in all of the earth.”